lemaitre-thesis/pints/README.md

 (which can be an alias to a function) and redefining it for the target architecture.

+The library is able to detect the target architecture using information given by the compiler and loads automatically the required header files.

 ## How does it look?

 ~~~c